gonzofy/gonzofy/README.md

 Co-Founder, [Salsify](https://www.salsify.com/).
 For the last bunch of years I've been leading the marketing team and other go-to-market functions and haven't been able to code much.
 I miss it.
 I do little projects on the side from time to time to scratch the itch.

+## Getting in Touch

+DM on [LinkedIn](https://www.linkedin.com/in/robgonzalez/) is, sadly, the easiest way to contact me these days.

 # Side Projects